davidbonnet/astravel/README.md

 The algorithm assumes that comments are not put in exotic places, such as in-between function arguments, and proceeds as follows:

-- For a given statement, it attaches all comments right above it and on it's right side.
+- For a given statement, it attaches all comments right above it and on the same line to it's right side.
 - If a comment block is at the beginning of a code block, it is attached to that code block.
 - Comments not followed by any statement in a code block are attached as `trailingComments` to that code block.